WilliamsDante/Mini-Project/README.md

 Choose the one that best suits you and run the command in the Terminal app on your Mac.

+After installation run the code `git --version` to confirm instalation

 ![GitIstallation](./img/11.%20git%20installation.png)

 ## VirtualBox